datafusion-contrib/datafusion-java/README.md

 ### 2. Build from source

-Note you must have local Rust and Java environment setup.
+Note you must have a local Rust and Java environment setup.

 Run the example in one line: